 The questions above illustrate the possibilities you have within the six specialisations of the MSc Animal Sciences.
-The question that arose your interst will tell you more about which specialisation is the right choice for you.
+The question that arises your interest will tell you more about which specialisation is the right choice for you.

-In general, a specialisation requires you to take at least two specialisation courses of 6 credits each.
+In general, a specialisation requires you to take at least two specialisation courses.
 These courses will prepare you for a major thesis.
-If you lack necessary basic knowledge, you are required to take a basic BSc course prior to the specialisation courses.
-After following the specialisation (and basic) courses you start a major thesis at the chair group of your chosen thesis track.
 Theses and courses are provided by chair groups within the Animal Sciences Department.
 You could also opt for an international thesis or internship.

 The specialisations within Animal Sciences:

 This specialisation focuses on the genetic improvement of various animal species in relation to their environment, by integrating quantitative, biological and molecular approaches.

 This specialisation aims to understand the relation between nutritional demands, diet formulation, digestion and metabolism in animals, and their responses in terms of growth, production and waste.

 This specialisation combines knowledge from different disciplines (such as animal sciences, economics and social sciences) to study the development of sustainable animal systems across the world.

 This specialisation studies the effects of the direct environment on physiological responses of individual animals and groups of animals, and what these responses mean for animal health and welfare.

 This is a fundamental specialisation looking into mechanisms and processes at all levels of physiology: from molecules to organs to whole animals.

 This specialisation focuses on the interaction between animal populations and their wider environment; the ecosystem (natural or affected by human intervention).